anon-blue/anon.blue/README.txt

 MASSOJZNENIANS                                                         hhhh
 Im gay sp o                                                              lol[

-                            this is the empty feeling thiI'm te one
+                            this is the empty uphuntwhat
 THE MEANING OF LIFE IS ALWAYS HAVING SOMETHING TO LOOK FORWARD OTO
                                                          dddddd
                                                                   fff fff fff ff